KassoumHabibou/portfolio/content/event/JMA 2024/index.md

   postcode: '59000'
   country: France

-summary: During this seminar, I presented the findings of my first PhD paper.
+summary: During this conference, I presented the findings of my first PhD paper.
-abstract: 'At this seminar, I presented the findings of my first PhD paper for review in front of researchers and colleagues from CERDI.
-The paper explores the connection between armed conflicts and child undernutrition in Nigeria and focus on the mitigating effects of maternal bargaining power.
-I received many positive comments from the researchers.'
+abstract: 'The purpose of this two-day conference is to bring together academics and researchers to present and discuss their ongoing research and to stimulate interaction and cooperation between them.
+Topics with an interest in the broad area of applied microeconomics.
+It was a great opportunity for me to share with the research community my research interests and findings.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.